michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-07-09-icloud-email-address-change-merge-move-delete.md

 **Note: Everything on this page is also applicable to old mac.com or me.com email addresses.**

+Moving personal data like emails, files, Safari bookmarks and photos is possible, but has to be done manually on a Mac.
+This post is about managing iCloud email addresses and iCloud email aliases.

 ## Changing an iCloud Email Address

 You cannot change an iCloud email address without deleting the Apple account it belongs to, because this email address is the Apple ID for this account.